-The spiral dive should be considered an extreme manoeuvre.
-Practice spiralling with caution and lower sink rates to get a feeling for the Boomerang X's behaviour.
+The spiral dive is an extreme manoeuvre.
+Practice spiralling with caution and lower sink rates to get a feeling for the Boomerang9's behaviour.
 Weight shift and pull the brake on one side gradually.
 Let it accelerate for two turns and you will enter the spiral dive.
 Once in the spiral, you can control your descent rate and bank angle with weight shift and the outer brake.

 WARNING!
 A pilot who is dehydrated and/or not accustomed to spiralling can lose consciousness in a steep spiral dive!
 As with all types of aircraft, we advise you to assist the glider to exit from the spiral dive in a controlled manner.
-To allow the glider to exit from a spiral dive, your position in the harness must either be neutral, or even better, on the opposite site to the turn while spiralling.
+To allow the glider to exit from a spiral dive, your position in the harness must either be neutral, or even better, on the opposite site of the turn while spiralling.
 If you release the inner brake the wing will normally exit the spiral dive by itself.
-The Boomerang X has no tendency to stay in a stable spiral, but nevertheless, you should know how to exit from a stable spiral: Weightshift actively to the outside of the turn and pull the outer brake until you feel the deceleration of the wing and your body moving towards a more upright position.
+The Boomerang9 has no tendency to stay in a stable but nevertheless. should how exit from spiral. vou know to а stable spiral: weightshift actively to the outside of the turn and pull the outer brake until you feel the deceleration of the wing and your body moving towards a more upright position.
 Then, release the outer brake and let the glider decelerate for one or two more turns.
 Apply a short brake action on the inside brake just before the glider exits the spiral dive completely.
 This will burn off the remaining energy and avoid a big pendulum moment after exiting the spiral.

-We advise you to control the sink rate of the spiral to a maximum of 14 m per second.
-It is possible to reach a much higher sink rate but the risk of blackout or stable spiral increase proportionally with higher sink.
+We advise you to limit the sink rate of the spiral to a maximum of 14 m/s.
+It is possible to reach a much higher sink rate but the risk of blackout or stable spiral increases with higher sink rates.